 - French Gothic Pickets: These pickets have a more ornate design, with a pointed top and an additional decorative curve beneath the point.

 - Rounded Pickets: Pickets with a fully rounded top create a softer, more inviting aesthetic.

 - Angled Pickets: These pickets have a sharp, angled top cut at a 45 degree angle providing a modern and streamlined look.

 - Scalloped Pickets: Pickets with a decorative, curved top edge create a visually appealing, wavy pattern along the fence line.

 Common Types of Wood Used for Stockade Fencing

-The pressure-treated lumber will resist the weather and insects better.
+The wood is pressure treated in order to resist the weather and insects better.

 Cedar Stockade Fences

-Western Red Cedar and Eastern White Cedar fencing costs slightly more but many consider it to be more attractive.
+A cedar stockade fence built with Western Red Cedar or Eastern White Cedar fencing costs slightly more but many consider it to be more attractive.

 Eastern White Cedar (also known as Northern White Cedar) also contains many natural oils.
 These natural oils protect against mold, moisture, rot, insects, and warping without needing any additional chemical treatments.